vsanca/Simple-Processor/README.md

 machine code is generated in form of 2 .vhd files needed to be placed in the Processor folder.

 This is a simple concept and project used for research of logical components and processor architecture, as well as looking into more theoretical aspects of machine code, computer architecture and a good introduction to compilers.

+### Note: This project is published in original form, last change: January 2015.